linearregression/course-notes/design-artifacts/04-lectures.md

 The "ideal point" model - everyone has a point in the design space where they are maximally satisfied

 # Building stuff
+Prototyping for products - a few standard tips

 # Scoop examples
+Prototype scoops that Ulrich made
+Making 'em and testing 'em

 # Drawing with emphasis and detail